Lea Salonga: 2023–present: Here Lies Love, Old Friends, and Stage, Screen & Everything In Between Tour

 In 2024, Salonga performed again with The Tabernacle Choir at the SM Mall of Asia Arena, reprised her role in Pretty Little Liars: Summer School,' and launched the European leg of the Stage, Screen & Everything In Between concert tour, including a performance at the Theatre Royal, Drury Lane.
 That October, she starred in the Philippine adaptation of Franz Xaver Kroetz's Wunschkonzert, retitled Request sa Radyo, alternating performances with Dolly de Leon.
 In November, she released Sounding Joy, her first holiday album in more than two decades, launched the Asian leg of the Stage, Screen & Everything In Between concert tour, and performed on the Sesame Street float at the Macy's Thanksgiving Day Parade.
 In December, she embarked on the Sounding Joy: The Holiday Tour in the United States, which included a concert with the Boston Pops at Symphony Hall in Boston.

 In 2025, Salonga reprised alongside Peters in Stephen Sondheim's Old Friends on Broadway at the Samuel J. Friedman Theatre, following a pre-Broadway run at the Ahmanson Theatre in Los Angeles.
 In the same year, she also appeared on Finding Your Roots,' guest-starred on The Cleaning Lady, and provided the singing voice for Celine in KPop Demon Hunters.
 In May, she received the Distinguished Achievement in Musical Theatre Award at the 91st Annual Drama League Awards before returning to the Philippines to portray the Witch in Into the Woods in August alongside Arielle Jacobs and Nic Chien.
 In September, she launched the North American leg of the Stage, Screen & Everything In Between concert tour.

+In 2026, Salonga revealed in an interview with TV5 that she had been separated from her husband, Robert Chien, "for a while".

 She is set to star in the upcoming short film The Vale: Origins.'